-If you need some financial advice and help deciding what you should do in the short-term as well as a long-term plan, please don't hesitate to contact one of our qualified financial advisers on 13 11 84.
+If you need some financial advice and help deciding what you should do in the short-term as well as a long-term plan, please don't hesitate to contact one of our qualified financial advisers1 on 13 11 84.
 They can help you with a tailored financial plan.
-The cost of this advice is included with your membership1.

-1. Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), that is wholly owned by the Trustee as an asset of Australian Retirement Trust.
+1 Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), that is wholly owned by the Trustee as an asset of Australian Retirement Trust.
 SFS is a separate legal entity responsible for the financial services it provides.
 Eligibility conditions apply.
 Refer to the Financial Services Guide (pdf) at australianretirementtrust.com.au/fsg for more information.